ibm-cloud-docs/log-analysis/adoption.md

 * Colons turn the tag into a string where you can isolate two logical parts, like a `key:value` pair.
 You can't use a colon in a tag without creating this pairing.
 * A comma separates tags and can't be used within the tag name itself.

+If you add PII information in the name, you might be disclosing sensitive data to others in the same account.

-**When you define your tags, do not store information in tags that might disclose sensitive information to others in the same account.**
+**When you define your tags, do not add sensitive information in the tag name.**
 {: note}

 Tags are visible to all members of an account.